1997 Italian Grand Prix: Race

 At the start Alesi led with Frentzen in second and Coulthard moving from sixth on the grid into third place.
 The top three stayed this way until lap 28 when Frentzen pitted.
 On lap 32 Alesi and Coulthard pitted together, when Coulthard moved ahead of Alesi courtesy of a faster pit-stop.
 This left Mika Häkkinen in the lead until he pitted a couple of laps later.
 Coulthard took the lead on lap 34 when Michael Schumacher pitted.
-The top three after Michael Schumacher pitted was Coulthard first, Alesi second and Frentzen third.
+The top three after Michael Schumacher pitted were Coulthard first, Alesi second and Frentzen third.
 Häkkinen was fourth until he got a puncture on lap 36.
-The top six after Häkkinen's puncture was Coulthard first, Alesi second, Frentzen third, Fisichella fourth, Villeneuve fifth and Michael Schumacher in sixth.
-The top six stayed in that order for the rest of the race and was won by Coulthard by just under two seconds.
+The top six after Häkkinen's puncture were Coulthard first, Alesi second, Frentzen third, Fisichella fourth, Villeneuve fifth and Michael Schumacher in sixth.
+The top six stayed in that order for the rest of the race, which was won by Coulthard by just under two seconds.
 This was the only race of the season where neither Jacques Villeneuve nor Michael Schumacher was on the podium.